Design > Designing Service Connectors > Option 1: Creating a New Service Connector

 You can associate each process object with one or more of the data elements returned by the service using the Actions/Output tab.

-To create service connector process objects:
+To create service connector process objects, perform the following steps:

 1. 1Create or open an existing service connector.